thiagoadaniosc/cmsj_intranet/wp-content/plugins/memphis-documents-library/readme.txt

 * Exporting you documents libraries for safe backup and store, migration to another website or sharing with someone else.
 * The ability to create, edit and delete categories and subcategories.
 * Search for files using the WordPress search.
-* Customization of download button
+* Customization of download buttonview
 == Feature Requests ==

 * Feature - Have the ability to define sort options per folder.